Sunday - Closed

 Richard Leece, MNAEA, Manager

-Our Marple Bridge office is managed by Richard Leece who has been with Gascoigne Halman for over eight years.
-Richard is
+Our Marple Bridge office is managed by Richard Leece who has been with Gascoigne Halman for over twelve years.

-a Member of the National Association of Estate Agents and has a wealth of valuable experience and local knowledge.
+Richard is a Member of the National Association of Estate Agents and has a wealth of valuable experience and local

 Richard is backed by an enthusiastic, knowledgeable and friendly team that includes Louise Evans, Julie Kean & Edward Mallinson